The Preheating Stage on The Starobinsky Inflation after ACT

 \section{Reheating scenario}

 In this section, we will discuss the possible reheating scenario in this model.
 It is noted that the reheating stage is the condition where the cosmological model can be closely linked to SM particle physics.
-However, it turns out that calculating the reheating temperature is not straightforward.
+However, it turns out that calculating the reheating temperature in \ref{secreheating} is not straightforward, but using the e-fold connection disregards the actual mechanism.
 We will see in the following subsection that several mechanisms can appear, and we will discuss which mechanism is the most favored.

-\subsection{The Perturbative decay of the scalaron to scalar \texorpdfstring{$\chi$}{chi}}
+\subsection{The perturbative decay of the scalaron to scalar \texorpdfstring{$\chi$}{chi}}

 The most traditional depiction of the reheating temperature is based on the simple perturbative decay of the inflaton into light and relativistic particles.
 It is assumed that the energy of these light particles is converted into radiation.
 If we consider the scalaron decaying to $\chi$ via the Lagrangian